 - Estancia Santa Susana is close to Buenos Aires and remains a working estancia.
 Spend a day here on this tour which includes a full asado for lunch (with wine!) and a folklore show.

 - Learn about life on an estancia on this tour to Estancia Don Silvano.
 Like the other tours, it includes transportation, a full lunch and activities.
-Book a seat on Viator.
+Book online here.

 Have you visited an estancia in Argentina before?
 Which of these estancias near Buenos Aires would you like to visit?
 Let me know in the comments below.